basis-company/sharded-queue.py/README.md

 ```

 ## Getting started
+There are some roles that you need to understand:
+- `request` a simple message that should be delivered to a handler
+- `handler` request handler that performs the job
+- `route` defines internal queue that is used for request distribution
+    - `thread` a group of context-sensitive requests
+    - `priority` can be used to sort requests inside the thread

-First of all you need to define your handler.
-Handler methods are written using batch approach to reduce io latency per each message.
-Let's start with a simple notification task.
+Let's start with a simple notification task that is shared by 3 threads and there are no priorities.
+Notice, that handler methods are written using batch approach to reduce io latency per each message.
 ```py
 from sharded_queue import Handler, Queue, Route